uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "The predominant and recognizable [artistic tendencies] and appearance of" the platform edition as demonstrated by the gameplay footage (Lee et al., "VGMS 4.2," 2024)

+Use the "Gameplay Footage Note" to further describe the style(s)(.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from Wikipedia, "List of Art Movements," 2026 and Lee et al.,"Controlled Vocabulary for Visual Style," 2024)</summary>
 <ul>